Dosage Form: tablet

 Indications and Usage for Mercaptopurine

-Mercaptopurine tablets should not be used in patients whose disease has demonstrated prior resistance to this drug.
+Mercaptopurine should not be used in patients whose disease has demonstrated prior resistance to this drug.
 In animals and humans, there is usually complete cross-resistance between Mercaptopurine and thioguanine.

 Mercaptopurine should not be used in patients who have a hypersensitivity to Mercaptopurine or any component of the formulation.